Steel wool balun

 ferrite bead common mode impedance

 The impedance of the 73 beads is 137.9 ohms.
 In comparison the bare shield's impedance was 37.8 ohms, the steel wool was 32.56 ohms impedance.
-Steel wool was the poorest of the three systems tested, it was worse than nothing on the shield!
+Steel wool was the poorest of the three systems tested, worse than using nothing on the shield!
+The effect is opposite the desired and claimed effect.

 string of beads balun impedance